hardik0108/SmartFileOrganizer/README.md

 Python 3.10+

-Windows recommended for the packaged .exe
+Windows recommended for the packaged executable

 Python dependencies: